mahendrabairagi/visual/develop_road_surface_damage_detection_model.md

 ### Objectives are :

 1. Collect and annotate dataset
+2. Upload dataset to S3
-2. Setup AWS Sagemaker
+3. Setup AWS Sagemaker
-3. Build model
+4. Build model
-4. Convert model for Deeplens compatibility
+5. Convert model for Deeplens compatibility
-5. Save model so that it can be used in Deeplens project.
+6. Save model so that it can be used in Deeplens project.

 ####
-1. Collect and annotate dataset
+1. Collect and annotate dataset ### *** This is optional step.
+I already have created dataset and its ready for you to use in Sagemaker.
+You can download it from here.
+If you want to create your own dataset then you can follow this step.
+Otherwise you can download the model and skip to step 2.
+Upload dataset to S3.

 Detecting road surface damage needs detecting multiple objects in the image frame.
 So we will need to build object detection model.